-In the spring, Cyrus Horse Camp is a popular destination because the horse camps is open and the trails are rideable very early in the season, with good footing, expansive desert vistas, and warm spring sunshine most of the time.
+Central Oregon's Cyrus Horse Camp is a popular spring destination.
+The trails are rideable very early in the season, with good footing, expansive desert vistas, and warm spring sunshine most of the time.
 The seasonal wildflowers are a delight.

-Several of the trails run past the historic McCoin Orchard, site of the homestead that Julius and Sarah McCoin established 120 years ago.
-Their home is long gone, but poplar trees still line the yard and the apple orchard still blooms in the spring and bears tiny fruit in the fall.
+Several of the trails run past the historic McCoin Orchard, the site of the homestead that Julius and Sarah McCoin established 120 years ago.
+Their house is long gone, but poplar trees still line the yard and the apple orchard still blooms in the spring and the trees bear tiny fruit in the fall.

-If you want to do a day ride instead of staying at Cyrus Horse Camp, you can access the various trails from the parking area adjacent to Skull Hollow Campground, from Scales Corral, or from Trail Crossing Corral.
+If you want to do a day ride instead of staying at Cyrus Horse Camp, you can access the various trails from the Skull Hollow Trailhead, Scales Corral, or the Trail Crossing Corral Trailhead.

-Cyrus Horse Camp and its nearby trails are covered in the Gray Butte chapter of Riding Central Oregon Horse Trails, by Kim McCarrel, (Ponderosa Press, 2012).
+Cyrus Horse Camp and its nearby trails are covered in the Gray Butte chapter of Riding Central Oregon Horse Trails, by Kim McCarrel, available at www.nwhorsetrails.com.